 - Rapid heart rate

-Late dumping signs and symptoms, which occur one to three hours after eating, are due to your body releasing large amounts of insulin to absorb the large amount of sugars entering your small intestine after you eat a high-sugar meal.
+Late dumping syndrome starts one to three hours after you eat a high-sugar meal.
+The signs and symptoms develop that long after you eat because your body releases large amounts of insulin to absorb the sugars entering your small intestine.
 The result is low blood sugar.

-Signs and symptoms of late dumping can include:
+Signs and symptoms of late dumping syndrome can include:

 - Dizziness, lightheadedness